 3. Failing to Document Every Visitor

 Your front office or reception needs to document every visitor entering the building.
-This includes guests, contractors, parents, friends, relatives, staff, potential new hires, delivery persons, etc. It doesn’t matter how often the visitor frequents the premises, or how familiar the front staff are with the individual, every guest needs to be registered.
+This includes guests, contractors, parents, friends, relatives, staff, potential new hires, delivery persons, etc. It doesn’t matter how often the visitor frequents the premises, or how familiar the front staff are with the individual, every guest needs to be registered for the immediate safety of students but also for contact tracing purposes.

 Documentation is essential in case a high-risk visitor enters the building.
-Simply registering the type of visitor may not be enough.
 The documentation process should contain key information.
 For example, as part of the school’s visitor policy, guest visitors may need to fill in their first and last name, provide government approved-ID (to verify identity), purpose of visit, check-in time, and signature.
 If a parent is picking up a child, the front office staff need to confirm that the individual is a registered custodian before the child is released into their care.

 Unauthorized visitor access can result in property damage, theft, and even child abductions (as mentioned above).
 According to Fisher Phillips, minimizing dangers and reducing risk is essential.
 Unfortunately, there have been many case studies, from custody kidnappings to criminal offenses.